safx/ejdb/_sources/doc/mongodb.txt

         - EJDB :ref:`$max` operator is used
     *   - $hint
         - N
         - Explicit index selection hints are reserved.
-But not in use in the current EJDB version
+But they can not be used in the current EJDB version
     *   - $max, $min, $returnKey, $comment
         - N
         -